List of heads of the Sarajevo Canton

 This article lists the heads of the Sarajevo Canton, the head of the Government of the Sarajevo Canton.

-Until 2002, both the offices of governor and premier existed.
-However, the office of governor of the Sarajevo Canton was abolished and the office of premier was left as the sole office.
-The premier is appointed by the Sarajevo Canton Assembly.
-As head of the government, the premier has no authority for appointing ministers, and his role is that of a coordinator.
+Until 2002, both the offices of governor and prime minister existed.
+However, the office of governor of the Sarajevo Canton was abolished and the office of prime minister was left as the sole office.
+The prime minister is appointed by the Sarajevo Canton Assembly.
+As head of the government, the prime minister has no authority for appointing ministers, and his role is that of a coordinator.
 Ministers are appointed in his or her stead by the majority-parties according to ethnic and entity representation rules, so that a deputy minister must not be of same ethnicity as the respective minister.

-Nihad Uk is the 16th and current premier of the Sarajevo Canton.
+Nihad Uk is the 16th and current prime minister of the Sarajevo Canton.
 He took office on 24 March 2023, following the 2022 general election.